SlandShow/PACT-Broker-Example/README.md

 1. Run Broker.

-2. `cd Consumer' and build the project via 'mvn clean install`.
+2. `cd Consumer` and build the project via `mvn clean install`.
 Also, you can run this app, [swagger-ui](https://swagger.io/tools/swagger-ui/ "Swagger UI") is available on `http://localhost:8080/swagger-ui.html`.

 3. ` cd ..` and `cd Provider`.
-Build the project via 'mvn clean install`.
+Build the project via `mvn clean install`.
 And run tit next, [swagger-ui](https://swagger.io/tools/swagger-ui/ "Swagger UI") is available on `http://localhost:7073/swagger-ui.html`.
 Then use `mvn pact:verify` in additional terminal, it will verify PACT Broker test.